WiIIiam278/HuskChat/README.md

 </p>
 <br/>

-**HuskChat-Placeholders** is a no-frills, simple and customisable cross-server chat system for Minecraft networks running BungeeCord and Velocity frontend servers, now hooking into PAPIProxyBridge to support PlaceholderAPI placeholders!
+**HuskChat** is a no-frills, simple and customisable cross-server chat system for Minecraft networks running BungeeCord and Velocity frontend servers.

 It's designed to be easy to configure with an elegant out-of-box setup, while also being highly configurable, suiting a variety of use cases by allowing you to define channels and manage who can send and receive messages within them.